School Residencies

 AND THEN THE WILDLIFE CAME BACK

-This is a current art project for children to participate in during lockdown featuring five lessons and a downloadable lesson plan.
-Children are encouraged to look outside and paint the nature and wildlife that they see and invited to share their work to be displayed on the RIVA website and Instagram page.
+RIVA devised an art project for children to participate in during lockdown.
+This consisted of five lessons and a downloadable lesson plan.
+Children were encouraged to look outside their window and draw and paint the nature and wildlife that returned during the stillness of lockdown Their work was displayed on the RIVA website and Instagram page.
+This project was publicised through Southwark Park Galleries.
+This project was later adapted and delivered by Lily Hawkes for Our Lady & St Joseph Primary.

 Click here to read more.